jorgediazjr/Web_Scraping_0/README.md

 # Bible Reading Time

-The purpose for this was just to get the number of words per chapter, and determine the reading time per chapter assuming the person reads 200 words a minute.
+The purpose for this was just to get the number of words per chapter in the Holy Bible, and determine the reading time per chapter assuming the person reads 200 words a minute.
+(KJV Bible Version)

-To view results open [bible.csv](bible.csv) file.
+To view general results open [bible.csv](bible.csv).
+To view extra "facts" derived from the data open [extra.txt](extra.txt).
+To view how much words in each book and how long it would take in minutes to read each book open [bible_books.csv](bible_books.csv).

 [bible.txt](bible.txt) is a 2 column list of "book chapter_count."